awsdocs/amazon-redshift-developer-guide/doc_source/udf-security-and-privileges.md

 grant usage on language sql to group udf_devs;
 ```

-To execute a UDF, you must have execute permission for each function\.
-By default, execute permission for new UDFs is granted to PUBLIC\.
-To restrict usage, revoke execute from PUBLIC for the function\.
+To run a UDF, you must have permission to do so for each function\.
+By default, permission to run new UDFs is granted to PUBLIC\.
+To restrict usage, revoke this permission from PUBLIC for the function\.
 Then grant the privilege to specific individuals or groups\.

 The following example revokes execution on function `f_py_greater` from PUBLIC\.
 Then it grants usage to the user group `udf_devs`\.